kishuni/speedfuns/undertale/pacifist.md

 ### Mettaton Kai Ni
 - Don't fire first turn.
 Saves dialogue time.
+- Check last turn (boxes with bomb in middle as last attack).
+Saves time.

 # `OHHHHH YES!`
 - You need 12k ratings to finish the battle.
 You start with 4k.